Who is entitled to see a will after death in Scotland?

 Contesting a will

+A will can be contested on various grounds, including incapacity, undue influence, facility and circumvention, or fraud.
+In order to contest a will, you must have reasonable grounds to do so and must also have an interest in the deceased’s estate.
 If you wish to contest a will prior to confirmation being granted and do not have access to a copy of the will, you will need an order from the court for it to be disclosed to you.
-You can find out more about contesting a will here.

 After confirmation is granted: Who can see the will?